Hurricane Ian nears Cuba on path to strike Florida as Cat 4

 “What it means is, we’re not going to come help you.
 If you don’t do it, you’re on your own,” Gualtieri said.

-The hurricane center has advised Floridians to have hurricane plans in place and monitor updates of the storm’s evolving path.
+The hurricane center has advised Floridians to have survival plans in place and monitor updates of the storm’s evolving path.

 “The biggest problem is that people tend to wait until the last minute,” Pastermack said between customers.
 “I’m always the last person to get prepared, which is kind of ironic.”

-Associated Press contributors include Curt Anderson in St. Petersburg, Fla., and Julie Walker in New York.
+Associated Press contributors include Curt Anderson in St. Petersburg, Florida; Anthony Izaguirre in Tallahassee, Florida; and Julie Walker in New York.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.